Sea anemone: Musculature and nervous system

 A primitive nervous system, without centralization, coordinates the processes involved in maintaining homeostasis, as well as biochemical and physical responses to various stimuli.
 There are two nerve nets, one in the epidermis and one in the gastrodermis; these unite at the pharynx, the junctions of the septa with the oral disc and the pedal disc, and across the mesogloea.
-No specialized sense organs are present, but sensory cells include nematocytes and chemoreceptors.
+No specialized sense organs are present, but sensory cells include nematocysts and chemoreceptors.

 The muscles and nerves are much simpler than those of most other animals, although more specialised than in other cnidarians, such as corals.
 Cells in the outer layer (epidermis) and the inner layer (gastrodermis) have microfilaments that group into contractile fibers.
 These fibers are not true muscles because they are not freely suspended in the body cavity as they are in more developed animals.
 Longitudinal fibres are found in the tentacles and oral disc, and also within the mesenteries, where they can contract the whole length of the body.
 Circular fibers are found in the body wall and, in some species, around the oral disc, allowing the animal to retract its tentacles into a protective sphincter.

 Since the anemone lacks a rigid skeleton, the contractile cells pull against the fluid in the gastrovascular cavity, forming a hydrostatic skeleton.
 The anemone stabilizes itself by flattening its pharynx, which acts as a valve, keeping the gastrovascular cavity at a constant volume and making it rigid.
 When the longitudinal muscles relax, the pharynx opens and the cilia lining the siphonoglyphs beat, wafting water inwards and refilling the gastrovascular cavity.
 In general, the sea anemone inflates its body to extend its tentacles and feed, and deflates it when resting or disturbed.
 The inflated body is also used to anchor the animal inside a crevice, burrow or tube.